jerry1100/jerry1100.github.io/essays/the-power-of-frameworks.md

 With Semantic, I was able to recreate a modern and responsive website in less than a day.
 I encourage you to [check out the repository](https://github.com/jerry1100/asus_replica) and see the comparison for yourself.
 Something like that, with just HTML and CSS, would've taken me at least a month, possibly even longer.

 ## Styling is intuitive
 One thing I really like about Semantic is that class names have meaning: there is a semantic component to them (hence the name Semantic).
 Here's an example comparing Semantic and Twitter Bootstrap (another popular framework).
-Let's say you wanted to add a large primary button as shown below:
+Let's say you wanted to add a large primary button like so:

 <button class="ui large primary button">Click</button>